MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 ### 3. Operate a guide

 **Next** and **Back** button interactions are recorded to determine the time spent on each step.
-Operator data is automatically stored in the Guides Session table and the Guide Session Step Visit table.
+Operator data is automatically stored in the Guide Session table and the Guide Session Step Visit table.
 Both tables are described in more detail below.

 ### 4. Trigger alerts or visualize data